stefclaus/course-dbt/project_questions/week_2.md

  * Who the purchase was for (could infer whether address on order matches address in users table)
  * User interaction with site after purchase but _before_ first order arrives
  * General Demographic data (location, age, gender)
+ * Days from creating an account to purchasing

  Additional data that does not exist but would be helpful includes:
   * Review (How did you like your purchase?)